John-SW-Elliott/RememberMed/README.md

 There is no account and no server copy, so deletion happens on your device:

 - **One item:** open the medication, protocol or patient and tap **Delete**.
-- **Everything:** uninstall the app, or clear its data under *Android Settings → Apps → RememberMed → Storage → Clear data*.
+- **Everything:** uninstall the app, or clear its data from your device's app settings.

 Contact: **ongsuporteunionmundial@gmail.com**